julian-molina/Documentation/pages/suite/suite-community-bb-top-bounce.md

 ## Implementation

 The trading system has eight different strategies, each specializing in a specific market situation.
+This section analyzes the principles governing each stage, taking the first strategy in the system as an example.
+The rest of the strategies in the system behave similarly, the main differences being:

+* Some of the conditions that define the take position event, in particular the ones representing the *Market Structure Analysis* and *Filters* (see below).

+* The specific conditions used to switch take profit management phases.

 ### Trigger Stage